mr2chowd/activestate_project/readme.md

 Basic steps are below:
     -   Save the "create_ephemeral.yml" [file](#script-1) and "delete_ephemeral.yml" [file](#script-2) codes in this directory ".github/workflows".
-    -   Update your Repository secrets
+    -   Update your Repository secrets:
-        -
         -  Navigate to your repository on github and select Settings > Secrets > New repository secret
         -  AWS_ACCESS_KEY_ID - your aws account access key id
         -  AWS_SECRET_ACCESS_KEY - your secret access key